unitaryfund/mitiq/docs/source/guide/guide-folding.rst

     q_1: |0>──────────────────────────────────────────────┤ X ├
                                                           └───┘

-Notice that we specify ``keep_input_type=True`` to return a circuit of the same type as the input.
-If this is not specified, the internal ``mitiq`` representation of a circuit (using Cirq by default) will be returned.
+By default, the folded circuit has the same type as the input circuit.
+To return an internal ``mitiq`` representation of the folded circuit (a Cirq circuit), one can use the keyword argument ``return_mitiq=True``.

 .. note::